-- the school lacks clear, appropriate and up-to-date policies and procedures to deal with catastrophic weather events, other foreseeable emergencies, student violence, bullying and harassment: - the school's student health, welfare and safety policies and procedures are not relevant to the circumstances of the school or its students, including during off-site VET, workplace learning and/or community service where relevant; - student care policies are not reviewed following every incident and revised as indicated; - the governing body does not receive information about safety breaches and measures implemented to prevent further occurrences; - the governing body does not support the Principal and other education leaders with sound policy direction and/or is not being accountable for its non-delegable duty of care for the students: - the school's policies, procedures and practices that aim to ensure students' safety and wellbeing are inadequately disseminated to staff and regular volunteers; - the school does not regularly undertake systematic and relevant proactive risk management related to student safety and wellbeing risks.
+- the school lacks clear, appropriate and up-to-date policies and procedures to deal with catastrophic weather events, other foreseeable emergencies, student violence, bullying and harassment; - the school's student wellbeing policies and procedures are not relevant to the circumstances of the school or its students, including during off-site VET, workplace learning and/or community service where relevant; - student care policies are not reviewed following every incident and revised as indicated; - the school's learning environment is not inclusive and culturally responsive; - student voice is not evident in decision making; - the governing body does not receive information about safety breaches and measures implemented to prevent further occurrences; - the governing body does not support the Principal and other education leaders with sound policy direction and/or is not being accountable for its non-delegable duty of care for the students: - the school's policies, procedures and practices that aim to ensure students' wellbeing are inadequate or inadequately disseminated as applicable to governing body members, staff, students, parents and regular volunteers; - the school does not regularly undertake systematic and relevant proactive risk management related to student wellbeing risks.

-5. INTERNATIONAL STUDENTS
+5. International students

-Schools seeking registration to deliver courses to full fee paying overseas students must be approved and registered under the Western Australian Education Service Providers (Full Fee Overseas Students) Registration Act 1991 (ESPRA27), the 1992 ESPRA Regulations28, the Commonwealth's Education Services for Overseas Students Act 2000 (ESOS Act29) and the 2019 ESOS Regulations30.
-The regulatory standards for the ESOS Act are embodied in a Commonwealth legislative instrument: the National Code of Practice for Providers of Education and Training to Overseas Students 2018 (National Code31).
+Schools seeking registration to deliver courses to full fee paying overseas students must be approved and registered under the Western Australian Education Service Providers (Full Fee Overseas Students) Registration Act 1991 (ESPRA), the 1992 ESPRA Regulations, the Commonwealth's Education Services for Overseas Students Act 2000 (ESOS Act) and the 2019 ESOS Regulations.
+The regulatory standards for the ESOS Act are embodied in a Commonwealth legislative instrument: the National Code of Practice for Providers of Education and Training to Overseas Students 2018 (National Code).